Alex-Bair/media-watchlist/README.md

 # Assumptions

 - The user has installed PostgreSQL and has the database server running.
-- The application should automatically create the database and the tables in PostgreSQL upon startup.
+- The application should automatically create the database and the tables in PostgreSQL upon startup if they don't already exist.
-	- I was unsure if it was acceptable to have the grader create the database and schema using an SQL file, so I decided to just have the application create the database and tables if they don't already exist.

 # Design Decisions